Detailed Boracay travel guide with DIY Boracay itinerary with budget including places to see in Boracay.

 Is it safe to travel to Boracay?
 Yes, of course.
 Boracay is a tourist-friendly place and has been receiving tourists from around the world since time immemorial.
 Locals here are easy going and pretty friendly.
 But you have to understand that lately, due to the pandemic, which led to unemployment and closure of many businesses around the island, many locals are desperate to earn a living, so, please forgive some touts if they can be quite persistent to sell you tours or souvenirs.
 Thing is, Boracay is heavily dependent on tourism, that’s why the suffered a major blow when Covid-19 struck the world in 2020, because of the travel restrictions imposed by many countries.
 But overall, Boracay is still a great and safe destination to visit and enjoy, if you are looking to travel soon.
 It is also safe for solo female travelers, but I’d still recommend visiting in groups since it’s a beach destination that you’d cherish more if you are with your loved one, family, friends, or colleagues.

-Due to the recent rise in Covid-19 cases in Boracay, only travelers from GCQ and MGCQ (Modified General Community Quarantine) areas can travel to Boracay, provided, they meet the 2021 Boracay travel requirements listed below.
+Due to the recent rise in Covid-19 cases in Boracay, only travelers from GCQ and MGCQ (Modified General Community Quarantine) areas can travel to Boracay, provided, they meet the 2022 Boracay travel requirements (effective January 9,2022) listed below.
 Persons with comorbidities shall not be allowed to enter Boracay.

-- Negative RT-PCR Test Result: All tourists from both the MGCQ and GCQ areas must present a negative RT-PCR Test Result (saliva, nasopharengeal or oropharengeal) for Covid-19 that must be taken within 72 hours before their trip to Boracay.
+Negative RT-PCR Test Result: All tourists, rgardless of your vaccination status, must present a negative RT-PCR Test Result (saliva, nasopharengeal or oropharengeal) for Covid-19 that must be taken within 72 hours before your trip to Boracay.
 Click HERE, for a list of accredited COVID-19 testing centers in the Philippines.
-Tourists can apply for a subsidized RT-PCR test at the Philippine General Hospital (PGH), original price is ₱1,800 ($37), while reduced (subsidized) price is ₱900 ($18) per person.

 IMPORTANT: Room sharing is only allowed for couples or family members who share the same household.
 All guests will be required to present a government or company ID with the guest’s residential address.
 Your hotel may impose other guidelines, so, for further inquiries, ask your hotel.

-- Government Issued ID.
-All tourists must present a valid government-issued ID such as passport, driver’s license, etc.
+Government Issued ID.
+All tourists must present a valid government-issued ID such as passport, driver’s license, etc. For foreigners, OF, and OFW, you must present your passport.

-Submit all the required documents to [email protected] prior to your visit to Boracay.
+All tourists entering Boracay must register at touristboracay.com and submit/e-mail all the Boracay travel requirements above to [email protected] prior to your visit to Boracay.
+You are allowed to e-mail and apply for a QR Code 3 days prior to your arrival date.
 Subject of email should be: OHDC – Family Name, First Name (your family name and first name).
 Attach the following documents in the e-mail:

 NOTE: If traveling with family, friends or with a group, you can submit all your documents in one e-mail.
 Just include the names of each individual including children and infants.
-You must submit the documents at least 12 hours or more before your flight/travel to Boracay.
+You must submit the documents 3 days before your flight/travel to Boracay.
 For faster processing, you are encouraged to get your RT-PCR Test with laboratories that include a QR Code in their result certificates.
 Send only valid documents as falsification is punishable by law.

 IMPORTANT: If you have not received a response within 24 hours after submitting the required documents above, please send another follow up e-mail or contact